whitingjp/ggj16/src/ritual.md

 * They look up the in the Creation table below and read it's text aloud.
 * All players silently try to think of two ritualistic parts to add to the ritual.
 They should suit the contrast described.
 * The first player to think of a pair announces it.
-They describe their idea to the group, and this becomes part of the ritual.
+They describe the parts to the group, and this becomes part of the ritual.

 Once the three phases are complete you should have a proto-ritual ready to